Jailbreak your TV for media freedom's cover image

 Settings -> System -> Developer Options -> Enable developer options

-Without this, you won't be able to install third-party apps, please double-check that you've enabled developer mode!
+Without this, you won't be able to follow this tutorial, so please double-check that you've enabled developer mode before continuing.

 Downloader by AFTV News

 Now that we've enabled developer mode, we're able to install third-party apps.
-The first application we're going to install is actually on the Google Play Store, called "Downloader by AFTV News".
+The first application we're going to install is as I mentioned, on the Google Play Store.
+It's called "Downloader by AFTV News".

 To find it, head over to the Google Play Store and search for "Downloader".
 I already have it installed, but this is what the official app within the Play Store looks like (there's many copycats):